pink-room/short-stories-landing/README.md

 ### Installing

+This assumes you already have Node.js installed on your machine.

-Clone the repo with `git clone https://github.com/pink-room/short-stories-landing.git`
+1. Clone the repo with `git clone https://github.com/pink-room/short-stories-landing.git`
+1. Run `npm install`.
+1. Run `npm start`.
+1. Open your browser on `http://localhost:8080`.

 ## Built With